-4.5.1 "HESTA" shall mean the Health Employees Superannuation Trust Australia.
+- 4.5.1 "HESTA" shall mean the Health Employees Superannuation Trust Australia. - 4.5.2 Choice of fund

-4.5.2 Choice of fund
+(b) Where an employee does not nominate a fund for contribution, superannuation payments will be made into HESTA.

-- (a) Superannuation shall be governed by federal SGC legislation, as varied from time to time. - (b) Where an employee does not nominate a fund for contribution, superannuation payments will be made into HESTA.
+4.6 INCOME PROTECTION INSURANCESTAFF WELLBEING

-4.6 STAFF WELLBEING
+4.6.1 Each permanent employee shall be provided, at the cost of the employer, with income protection insurance for the life of this Agreement.

-- 4.6.1 Each permanent employee shall be provided, at the cost of the employer, with income protection insurance for the life of this Agreement. - 4.6.2 Each permanent employee shall be provided access to an Employment Assistance Program for the life of this Agreement.
+4.6.14.6.2 Each permanent employee shall be provided access to an Employment Assistance Program for the life of this Agreement.